• Skip to primary navigation

 fruit leather back to school snacks

-powdered sugar to dust work surface
+powdered sugar - Used to dust your work surface so the molding chocolate won't stick.

 rolling pin